Registers

 For more information, see ASIC’s Financial Advisers Register website.

-Currently, financial advisers who provide tax (financial) advice services are regulated by both ASIC and the Tax Practitioners Board (TPB).
+Historically, financial advisers who provide tax (financial) advice services were regulated by both ASIC and the Tax Practitioners Board (TPB).

 The Better Advice Act implements the Government’s response to recommendation 7.1 of the Independent Review of the Tax Practitioners Board by introducing a single registration and disciplinary system for financial advisers who provide tax (financial) advice services.